mirza-areeb/mirza-areeb/README.md

 # 💫 About Me:
 👋 Hello, I'm Areeb!
 Welcome to my GitHub profile.
-I'm a skilled developer with experience in Python, C/C++, JS, Assembly (x32) and expertise in frameworks like Flask, Django, React, Node.js.
+I'm a skilled developer with experience in Python, C/C++, JS, GoLang, and expertise in frameworks like Flask, Django, React, Node.js.
 I have a proper hold on multiple tools and technologies.
 I'm a quick learner and collaborate closely with clients to create efficient, scalable, and user-friendly solutions that solve real-world problems.
 Let's work together to bring your ideas to life!

 ## 🌐 Socials: